 The 21st Century Retirement Plan: Sustain Phase

-- Portfolios will likely need greater exposure to 'risk assets' such as stocks and higher yielding bonds to meet return objectives, in our view.
+- However, portfolios will likely still need greater exposure to 'risk assets’, such as stocks and higher yielding bonds, to meet return objectives, in our opinion.

-- We believe understanding and managing those risks is key to finding the right balance between preservation and growth.
+- Understanding and managing those risks is key to finding the right balance between preservation and growth.

-The ten years leading up to retirement, what we call the 'Sustain Phase', can be scary with questions such as:
+The ten years leading up to retirement, what we call the sustain phase, can be scary.
+Investors are likely to have questions such as: